queengooborg/OpenTag3D/spec.md

 The reader should then check the tag version.
 If the tag version is a newer _minor_ version than the reader expects, display a warning to the user and attempt to parse anyways.
 If the tag version is a newer _major_ version, the reader should display an error to the user and not attempt to parse the data.

+> [!CAUTION]
+> During the early beta of the tag format, it should be assumed that any and every version update is a major version.
+Once v1.000 of the tag specification is released, this caution note will no longer apply.

 ## Previous Considerations

 These are topics that were heavily discussed during the development of OpenTag3D.
 Below is a quick summary of each topic, and why we decided to settle on the standards we defined.